 | Senior (7+ years) | $240,000 | $200,000-$265,000+ |

 Startups compete on equity.
-According to Carta's H1 2025 compensation data, startup AI/ML engineer salaries rose 9.1% from January 2024 to June 2025, and AI engineers command a 10-20% equity premium over non-AI engineers at the same company.
-If your base salary can't match Big Tech, a generous equity package with clear upside can close the gap.
+Carta’s H1 2025 data shows startup AI/ML salaries rose 9.1% year-over-year through June 2025, cementing equity as the primary differentiator when base pay can’t match Big Tech.
+If your base salary can’t match Big Tech, a generous equity package with clear upside can close the gap.

 The 28% salary premium.
 Here’s a number every recruiter should internalize: job postings listing AI skills offer 28% higher salaries - approximately $18,000 more per year - than equivalent postings without AI skills, according to Lightcast’s 2025 research.
 AI engineers know they’re in demand, and they expect compensation that reflects it.